MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     - Subscription: Ensure that the Azure subscription that you're using for this guided project is selected.
     - Resource group name: Select **RG1**
     - Virtual network name: Enter **VNET1**
-    - Region: Ensure that specified Region matches the location setting of your resource group.
+    - Region: Ensure that the specified Region matches the location setting of your resource group.

 1. Select the **IP addresses** tab.